 In this work nickel salt was dissolved in distilled water and physicochemical parameters such as ionic strength, activity coefficient, activity, and electrochemical potential were calculated, in a pH ranging from 3 to 13.
-Nickel precipitates were identified and the corresponding formation reactions were established and located in a Paurbaix diagram
+Nickel precipitates were identified and the corresponding formation reactions were established and located in a Pourbaix diagram.

-The obtained information makes possible at first to design a procedure to clean water contaminated with nickel through the route sedimentation-flotation or filtering-flotation.
-The experimental results also provide information regards deposited species on mineral surfaces during milling which affect the behavior of collectors during flotation decreasing its metallurgical performance.
+The experimental results also provide information regarding deposited species on mineral surfaces during milling which affect the behavior of collectors during flotation, therefore decreasing its metallurgical performance.

-39 2.
-MATERIAL AND METHODS
+2. MATERIAL AND METHODS